qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 15. Backwards branching.

-Thus, any back-end that supports capabilities 1-7 and as many of capabilities 8-15 that they desired is considered as supporting Adaptive Profile programs.
+Thus, any back-end that supports capabilities 1-7 and as many of capabilities 8-15 that they desired is considered as supporting adaptive profile programs.
 An adaptive profile must indicate what additional capabilities it uses via module flags.
 Ideally, tools should be able
-to indicate what capabilities of the Adaptive Profile a back-end is implementing and should run a verification pass to ensure capabilities of the Adaptive Profile a back-end are not implementing are properly rejected.
+to indicate what capabilities of the adaptive profile a back-end is implementing and should run a verification pass to ensure capabilities of the adaptive profile a back-end are not implementing are properly rejected.
 More details about each of the capabilities are outlined below.